DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 Krithik

 - Slack and Zoom were used for virtual meetings and communication over the lock-down period.
-- We used Trello for workflow planning, especially important for collaborations and task delegation.
+- We used Trello for workflow planning and was especially important for collaborations and task delegations.

 # Slide 9: Project management

-- We used gitHub for documentation, version control (rollbacks) and remote collaboration.
+- We used gitHub for documentation, version control by using rollbacks and remote collaboration.
 This is especially necessary over lock-down.
-- Using python to read the makefile to generate project file.
+- To generate the project file for Atmel Studio, we used Python to read the makefile.
-- We also chose to do Smart Energy Challenge.
+- We also chose to do the Smart Energy Challenge.
-- Our initial plan is to local host a python programme to receive information from our energy monitor through its Bluetooth module.
+- Our initial plan for the challenge is to local host a python programme to receive information from our energy monitor through Bluetooth.

 # Slide 10: End (4m 43s)
 Krithik